llazzaro/chem-fingerprints/docs/index.rst

 AB.
 It is distributed free of charge under the "MIT" license, shown below.

-Further chemfp development depends on fund from people like you.
-You can purchase support or consulting hours from me, and you can pay my to develop new features.
-Additionally, I make my living developing custom software for computational chemistry and giving training courses for computational chemists who want to get up to speed on Python programming for their field.
-If you are interested in hiring my services, contact me at dalke@dalkescientific.com .
+Further chemfp development depends on funding from people like you.
+Asking for voluntary contributions almost never works.
+Instead, starting with chemfp-1.1, the source code is distributed under an incentive program.
+You can pay for the commerical distribution, or use the no-cost version.

+If you pay for the commercial distribution then you will get the most recent version of chemfp, free upgrades for one year, support, and a discount on renewing participation in the incentive program.

+If you use the no-cost distribution then you will get the 1.1 version of chemfp, limited support, and minor bug fixes and improvements.

+The current plan is that older versions of the commercial distribution will be released under the no-cost program.
+However, the no-cost version will always be at least one, and more likely two to three years behind the version available to those who fund chemfp development.

+If you have questions about or with to purchase the commercial distribution, send an email to dalke@dalkescientific.com .

 .. highlight:: none